In praise of the colour orange

-Daurian redstart is a common winter visitor in Taiwan.
+Daurian redstart is a common winter visitor to Taiwan.
 This picture shows a male, photographed in Tunghai University Park, Taichung.
 (Photo copyright © by Kaj Halberg)

 Plants of the genus Calochortus can be divided into three distinct groups: mariposa tulips, or mariposa lilies, which have open, wedge-shaped petals; globe lilies with globe-shaped flowers; and cat’s ears and star tulips, which have erect, pointed petals.
 These gorgeous lilies are almost exclusively found in the western United States.
 The generic name is from the Greek kalos (‘beautiful’) and chortos (‘grass’).

 Other pictures, depicting these lilies, may be studied on the page Quotes on nature.

 This orange-red Kennedy’s mariposa tulip (Calochortus kennedyi), growing in Saguaro West National Park, Arizona, contrasts sharply with the greyish desert soil.
 (Photo copyright © by Kaj Halberg)